 Didn’t you hear?
 The ’90s are back!
 And who could forget our obsession with the all-denim aesthetic?
 Denim stockings with patch accents will undoubtedly bring back the nostalgia of the Y2K era.

 If you have an old quilt sitting in the linen closet that you just don’t know what to do with, this may be the perfect DIY moment.
-If you’re not handy with the sewing machine, we also like these quilted stockings from Bed, Bath, and Beyond.
+If you’re not handy with the sewing machine, you can find them at plenty of retailers.
+But we recommend finding a small business to support by buying one of these beauties!

 Make a Statement With Christmas Stockings